fury-gl/fury/docs/source/posts/2021/2021-06-08-gsoc-devmessias-1.rst

 Hi everyone!
 My name is Bruno Messias currently I'm a Ph.D student at USP/Brazil.
-In this summer I'll develop new tools and features for FURY-GL Specifically, I'll focus into developing a system for collaborative visualization of large network layouts using FURY and VTK.
+In this summer I'll develop new tools and features for FURY-GL.
+Specifically, I'll focus into developing a system for collaborative visualization of large network layouts using FURY and VTK.

 What did I do this week?